aazard/DMF-Floppy-Office/README.txt

 # DMF-Floppy-Office
 ### DMF Floppy Office v5.0.1: A Reasonable Office Suite, of 23 tools, Fitting Inside 1680kb!

-- v5.0.1 is 1st release, named v5.x.x in homage to the last version of Xort's FloppyOffice which was v4.0.
+- v5.0.1 is 1st release, named v5.x.x in homage to the last version of Xtort's FloppyOffice which was v4.0.

 ***